 WAAS-Portfolio.
 Designed for students with significant cognitive disabilities, the Portfolio is a collection of data aligned to specific skills that a student demonstrates in a classroom setting.

 Basic.
 A determination by a student’s IEP team to establish a proficient score at Level 2, or Basic, on the state’s annual assessment.
 This score determination process is accessible for all students on an IEP in grades 3 through 8 and high school.
-The MSP/HSPE Basic cannot be used for state and federal accountability; at the high school level the HSPE Basic can be used to meet state graduation requirements.

 Off Grade Level Assessment(s).
 The developmentally appropriate proficiency exams (DAPE) are accessible by 11th and 12th grade students only for purpose of meeting state graduation requirements.
 Each assessment is constructed to determine student skills at either elementary or middle school level of knowledge; a student may access the DAPE in reading, writing, and/or mathematics.
 Meeting standard is scoring at or above Level 3 or Proficient.